GEOS-DEV/GEOS/src/docs/sphinx/buildGuide/SpackUberenv.rst

 .. note::
     When building ``pygeosx``, Spack will build various python packages, however by default they are not installed in python.
 There are various ways of accomplishing `this <https://spack.readthedocs.io/en/latest/basic_usage.html#extensions-python-support>`_, but the recommended approach is to use spack environments.
 Once you build ``pygeosx`` using Uberenv, Spack will create a view that ensures the Spack-built python can find the built python packages.
 For example, with a default ``uberenv_libs`` directory of dependencies, the path to the view of python will be ``uberenv_libs/._view/*/bin/python3``.
 If you want to use your ``pygeosx`` python3 executable in GEOS, you will need to update your host-config's ``Python3_ROOT_DIR`` and ``Python3_EXECUTABLE`` to the path to Spack's view of python.

+.. _BuildConfig:

 Build Configuration
 -------------------

 .. warning::
 	The spack build system is undergoing updates.
 The ``petsc`` variant and others are still a work in progress.

 The GEOS Spack package has a lot of options, or what Spack calls variants, for controlling which dependencies you would like to build and how you'd like them built.
-The `GEOS Spack package file  <https://github.com/GEOS-DEV/thirdPartyLibs/blob/feature/han12/docker_spack/scripts/spack_packages/packages/geosx/package.py>`_ has variants that are marked with ``variant()`` in the file.
+The `GEOS Spack package file  <https://github.com/GEOS-DEV/thirdPartyLibs/blob/master/scripts/spack_packages/packages/geosx/package.py>`_ has variants that are marked with ``variant()`` in the file.

 For example if you wanted to build with GCC 8.3.1, without Caliper and with Hypre as the Linear Algebra Interface, your spec would be ``%gcc@8.3.1 ~caliper lai=hypre``.

 The GEOS Spack package lists out the libraries that GEOS depends ons.
 These dependencies are marked with ``depends_on()`` in the file.

 Using the Spack spec syntax, you can inturn specify variants for each of the dependencies of GEOS.
 For example, you could modify the spec above to build RAJA in debug mode by using ``%gcc@8.3.1 ~caliper lai=hypre ^raja build_type=Debug``.
 When building with Uberenv, Spack should print out a table containing the full spec for every dependency it will build.
-If you would like to look at the variants for say RAJA in more detail, you can find the package file at ``uberenv_libs/spack/var/spack/repos/builtin/packages/raja/package.py``, by using `file finder <https://docs.github.com/en/get-started/accessibility/keyboard-shortcuts#source-code-browsing>`_ on the `Spack Github website <https://github.com/GEOS-DEV/thirdPartyLibs>`_, or by searching for the package at https://packages.spack.io/.
+If you would like to look at the variants for say RAJA in more detail, you can find the package file at ``uberenv_libs/spack/var/spack/repos/builtin/packages/raja/package.py``, by using `file finder <https://docs.github.com/en/get-started/accessibility/keyboard-shortcuts#source-code-browsing>`_ on the `Spack Github website <https://github.com/spack/spack>`_, or by searching for the package at https://packages.spack.io/.

 .. _HostConfig: